Select an image to view the AOV name

 Simply adding together such AOVs is all that is needed for the beauty AOV.
 The albedo AOVs are not needed to reconstruct the beauty AOV but may be used for example to get just the lighting without the surface texture, by dividing diffuse by diffuse_albedo, or for denoising just the lighting while keeping the texture detail intact.

-To the right of the Arnold Renderer tab of the Render Setup window, you should see the AOVs tab.
 MAXtoA takes a file-centric approach.
-You start defining your AOVs by first specifying the file type that you want to produce and then the AOVs you want to save to that tile type.
-The supported file types are along the top:
+You start defining your AOVs by first specifying the file type (+ADD AOV File) that you want to produce and then the AOVs you want to save to that tile type.

 Choose to denoise the active AOV using the Optix denoiser.